Pedal. Turn. Coast.

-With a myriad of purpose built trails, a chairlift to the mountain top, and 100 kilometres of natural single tracks, Trysil Bike Arena is a source of excitement for thrill-seekers of all ages.
+With loads of purpose built trails, a chairlift to the mountain top, and 100 kilometres of natural single tracks, Trysil Bike Arena is perfect for thrill-seekers of all ages.

-From the playful trails in Gullia to the flow in Magic Moose – there are routes for every level of difficulty.
+From the playful trails in Gullia to the magic flow trails in the mountains – there are trails for every level of difficulty.

-Even the youngest can find their flow in the pump track and skills course.
+Even the youngest can find their flow in the pump track and the bike parks.

-The region’s delicacies range from moose burger and sour milk cheese to “rakfisk”, a fish dish made from fermented trout.
+The region’s specialties range from moose burger and sour milk cheese to rakfisk, a dish made from fermented trout.

-Many locals recommend Kveik, a restaurant and brewpub, for a combination of Nordic food and craft beer.
+Check out Parken Bistro & Bar, a restaurant and brewpub in town, for a combination of Nordic food and craft beer.

-Ready for some more action?
-Challenge the rapids!
+Ready for more action?
+Head down the rapids!

-Choose between the kids-friendly tour or face the splashing water in the more powerful streams.
+Choose between the child-friendly route or get wet in the more powerful rapids.

-The Trysil river is also a top spot for fly-fishing if you want to find your zen while you wait for the fish to bite.
+The Trysil river is also a top spot for fly fishing if you want to relax in peaceful nature while waiting for the fish to bite.

-… or embark on one of the family-friendly hikes in Trysil.
+… or go on one of the many family-friendly hikes in Trysil.

-The 8.4-kilometre long round trip to Skagsvola is spectacular and a bit strenuous, but still suitable for children that are regular hikers.
+The 8.4-kilometre-long round trip to Skagsvola is spectacular and a bit strenuous, but still suitable for children that are experienced hikers.

 Another popular hiking destination is the Brannvakthytta cabin at the top of Trysilfjellet mountain.